“Come to Dublin for”…. the music!

 The Script are an Irish pop rock band formed in South Dublin in 2001.
 The band are internationally known having 3 UK number one albums as well as 3 top 20 US albums.
 They are also well known across Europe as well as the Southern Hemisphere with top ten album status in New Zealand and Australia too.
 The Script have sold 20 million records worldwide and are very much loved by their native city of Dublin.

 One of the most famous girl bands to come out of Dublin B*Witched were extremely popular during their active years of 1997-2002.
 The band released two studio albums both of which were Top 20 in the UK charts.
 The band also had four UK number one singles.
 The band got back together in 2012 so keep a look out for new material which may be on its way.

 From Raglan Road to Molly Malone, Dublin can be grateful for some great songs throughout the years... check out Dublin's most famous songs here.

 We take pride in telling you the less well known facts about Dublin and bringing you to the hidden gems.
-Learn more about Dublin's most successful music groups on the City Sightseeing tour of Dublin.
+Learn more about Dublin's biggest and most successful music groups on the City Sightseeing tour of Dublin.
 Book Now!